-The School's DSL is Kate Smith who is a member of the leadership team.
+The School's DSL is Amanda Eldridge who is the Principal.

-Sarah Ellis is the DDSL and the person to whom reports should be made in the absence of the DSL.
+Lisa Robinson and Sarah Ellis are the DDSLs and the people to whom reports should be made in the absence of the DSL.
 This ensures there is always the required cover for the role.